 Back row, standing, left to right: Kristen Grady (EES Doctoral Program); Hildegaard Link (EES Doctoral Program); Prof. Maantay; Aviva Rahmani (GISc Graduate Program); Emily Peterson-Perez (GISc Graduate Program); Zakkiyyah Shah (Geography/GISc Program); Tiffany Mae Brown (GISc Graduate Program, GISc Lab Tutor); Cordelia Nervi (GISc Graduate Program).
 Front Row, Seated, left to right: Ronald Alphonse (GISc Graduate Program); Brian Morgan (Geography/GISc Program, GISc Lab Manager); Rachel Goffe (EES Doctoral Program); Patricia Reed (GISc Graduate Program)

-For academic year 2011-2012, I will be on sabbatical and will not be teaching any formal classes.
-Normally, I teach both GEP 350/650, Special Projects in GISc: Environmental Modeling and Spatial Analysis; and GEH 490/GEP 690,Workshop in GISc Research.
+I teach both GEP 350/650, Special Projects in GISc: Environmental Modeling and Spatial Analysis in the Fall terms; and GEH 490/GEP 690,Workshop in GISc Research in the Spring terms.
 Many students take these two courses as a sequence, and they are both required for the Certificate Program in GISc, as well as for the MS-GISc (PEAR Option).
 I will also be teaching GEP 310/610/PHE 717, Geographies of Urban Health/Spatial Analysis of Urban Health, in Spring 2014.
 GEP 470/670, GISc Internship Seminar, is offered every Fall and Spring terms under my supervision.

 GEP 350/605, Special Projects in GISc: Environmental Modeling and Spatial Analysis is an intermediate-level GISc course, focusing on real-world environmental applications of GISc.
 In this course, we build on the principles of GISc presented in the introductory courses, but delve deeper into GISc concepts and geographic theory, develop basic environmental models, conduct complex spatial analyses, engage in quantitative reasoning as well as qualitative methods, and create advanced cartographic products.
 But most importantly, students in this class use what they have learned in order to design a GISc research project based on their individual interests.